CPaters/MCP-Demo/mcp-demo-csharp/MCPDemo/MCPClient/README.md

 # MCP Demo: Hotels & Weather

 This project is a demonstration of the **Model Context Protocol (MCP)**, showcasing how a conversational AI can interact with multiple APIs to provide useful services.
-The demo uses a local [gemma3](https://ollama.com/library/gemma3) language model (downloaded and run via [Ollama](https://ollama.com/)) and integrates with two mock APIs: a Hotel API and a Weather API.
+The demo uses a local [gemma3](https://ollama.com/library/gemma3) language model (downloaded and run via [Ollama](https://ollama.com/)) and integrates with an MCP server that wraps two mock APIs - weather api and a hotel api.
+The MCP server is written in python and so are the APIs.
+You can find them in the folder mcp-demo-python.

 ## Features